utmlibrary/toolkit/instagram.markdown

 If you're gathering hashtags with thousands of posts you can use the ```--filter_location``` and ```--maximum``` options to limit the number of results in your search.

 To view the json file you've created you can open the file with a text editor, such as [BBEdit](https://apps.apple.com/us/app/bbedit/id404009241?mt=12) on OSX or [notepad ++](https://notepad-plus-plus.org/downloads/) on Windows.

-### 4.5 Gather Location Data <a name="exercise3"></a>

-Let's say you want to gather Instagram data on users based on their location.
-This can be really useful if you're searching a hashtag with thousands (sometimes millions of posts) and you want to limit your search to a specific geographic area.
-Continuing

 ## 5. Final Thoughts <a name="final"></a>